-Without specifics, a Coral Springs family announced they and U.S. officials have been forced to conclude that Robert Levinson, a retired FBI agent who disappeared in Iran more than 13 years ago, is dead, according to a statement on the family-run page, Help Bob Levinson.
+Without specifics, a Coral Springs family announced they and U.S. officials had been forced to conclude that Robert Levinson, a retired FBI agent who disappeared in Iran more than 13 years ago, is dead, according to a statement on the family-run page, Help Bob Levinson.

-Levinson, 72, who disappeared March 9, 2007, was the longest-held hostage in U.S. history.
+Levinson, 72, who disappeared on March 9, 2007, was the longest-held hostage in U.S. history.
 The FBI had offered a $5 million reward for information leading to his safe location, recovery, and return.
 His body has not been recovered, according to the statement.

 “We recently received information from U.S. officials that have led both them and us to conclude that our wonderful husband and father died while in Iranian custody,” the statement reads.
 “We don’t know when or how he died, only that it was before the COVID-19 pandemic.”

 Bob Levinson’s children at a rally held for him in Coral Springs in 2016.

 Iran has been among the hardest hit by the coronavirus, which has become a global pandemic, with an estimated 14,000 infected and more than 850 killed.